-- (a) When a serving utility notifies a MMO of a refund or when a refund is otherwise made, a MMO shall notify its end-users of the refund and shall inform the end-users that they may claim the refunds within 90 days after receipt of the notice.
+- (a) When a serving utility notifies a MMO of a refund or when a refund is otherwise made related to the services provided by the serving utility to the MMO, a MMO shall refund an allocated share of the refunds to its customers within 90 days after receipt of the notice or refund from the serving utility.
 The notification shall be made either by first-class mail with a certificate of mailing or by inclusion in any monthly or more frequent regular written communication.
-The MMO shall also notify former customers who were end-users during the period for which the refund is made.
-The MMO shall give the notice required by this paragraph within 30 days of notification about the refund or, if there is no prior notification, within 30 days of receipt of the refund. - (b) A MMO may retain any portion of a refund which rightfully belongs to the MMO. - (c) If the aggregate amount of a refund which remains unclaimed after 90 days exceeds \$100, the MMO shall contribute that unclaimed amount to the energy assistance organization in accordance with rules 4410(d), (f), and (g).
-If the aggregate amount which remains unclaimed after 90 days does not exceed \$100, the MMO may retain the aggregate amount. - (d) A MMO shall pay interest on undistributed refunds in accordance with rule 4410(d).
+The MMO shall retain the certification of mailing pursuant to subparagraph 4803(a)(V).
+The MMO shall also notify former customers who were end-users during the period for which the refund is made that refunds are available, to the extent such former customers can be located. - (b) A MMO may retain any portion of a refund which is related to service taken by the MMO at its own facilities after refunds are made to its current and former customers. - (c) If the aggregate amount of a refund which remains unclaimed after 90 days exceeds \$100, the MMO shall contribute that unclaimed amount to the energy assistance organization in accordance with rules 4410(d), (f), and (g).
+If the aggregate amount which remains unclaimed after 90 days does not exceed \$100, the MMO may retain the aggregate amount.